Using a table visualization

 Under ROWS, the Text property is read-only and indicates what data this column is connected to.

-When a user hovers over a table cell in View mode, a tooltip appears which shows the hierarchy and measure values associated with that cell/data point.
+When you hover over a table cell in View mode, a tooltip appears which shows the hierarchy and measure values associated with that cell/data point.
 You can customize the text of this tooltip as follows.

 Go to the Text tab of the column properties to see the Tooltip property, which contains regular text and placeholders or keywords for inserting measure and hierarchy values.